zhcet-amu/zhcet-web/README.md

 - Storage of login slideshow image information

 For Firebase configuration, you need to have:
-- Firebase Database URL
-- Firebase Storage Bucket Name
+- Firebase Web Config JSON
 - Service Account JSON file

 Their documentation is pretty extensive and there are various resources how to obtain these.